kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 48.15 20221031 =

+* Version bump for WP 6.1
+* Fix: Allow for PHP 7.2 again.
+I just needed to remove a comma in the code.

+= 48.14 20221008 =

+* Fix: During maybe_sync_taxonomy(), mark the taxonomy as synced as soon as possible.
+This is to prevent looping in add-ons such as ACF, where taxonomies can be referred to by other taxonomies.
+* Fix: When trashing parent and child posts, avoid doing the work double.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/blog-search/">Blog Search</a>: Search and filter the blog list in the editor meta box.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/jetengine/">JetEngine</a>: Adds support for <a href="https://crocoblock.com/plugins/jetengine/custom-post-type/">JetEngine custom post types</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/rebroadcast-parent-here/"Rebroadcast Parent Here</a>: Rebroadcast the parent to this linked child.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/relink-to-parent/">Relink To Parent</a>: Relink an unlinked child to the parent.
+* Code: Add trash_untrash_delete_post action.
+* Code: Link the post directly after creating it, instead of waiting until all attachments and taxonomies are synced.

+= 48.12 20220727 =

+* Dev: Add helper methods to prepare_meta_box action.

+= 48.11 20220525 =

+* Version bump for WP 6.0

+= 48.09 20220418 =

+* Fix: Exception when being activated on single installs.

+= 48.07 20220226 =

+* Fix: Prevent Wordpress from removing iframe tags in the post content.
+* Fix: Prevent Broadcast from being activated on single installs.
+Fixed the activate() on null error.

 = 48.06 20220129 =